-Salvation [sotiria] was a Greek religious term, but outside of a religious context it was also used in daily speech without religious connotations.
+Salvation [sōtēria] was a Greek religious term long before Christianity, but outside of a religious context it was also used in daily speech without any religious connotations.
 See Matthew 8:25, 14:30; Acts 27:20,31,43.

 If I fall off the edge of the dock, and I call “Help!
 Save me!”
-I don’t mean “Be crucified for me.”
+I don’t mean “Be crucified for me!”
 I mean, “Throw me a life ring!
 I’m drowning, pull me out!”
-Certainly no one will stand by saying “No no!
-Christ is the only Savior, so don’t ask us!”
-If you do throw me a float or pull me out, then you’ve certainly saved me.
-And God will not be offended by my asking your help or my thanking you for it.
+Certainly no one will stand by saying “No, no!
+Christ is the only Savior, you mustn’t ask us!”
+And if you do throw me a float or pull me out, then you’ve certainly saved me.
+God will not be offended by my asking your help, or by my thanking you for it.